Optimal stopping with nonlinear expectation: geometric and algorithmic solutions: Optimal stopping with nonlinear expectation

 \subsection{Probabilistic setting}

-As noted in \cite[Ch.\ III.7]{Dynkin_Yushkevich}, the problem \eqref{optimal_stoping_intro} would be trivial if $X$ were a Brownian motion on the real line, since it then has probability one of hitting any point, and this motivates the choice of $X$ as Brownian motion in the interval $[0,1]$ with absorption at its endpoints.
+As noted in \cite[Ch.\ III.7]{Dynkin_Yushkevich}, problem \eqref{optimal_stoping_intro} would be trivial if $X^x$ were defined on the real line, since it then has probability one of hitting any point.
+This motivates the choice of $X^x$ as a diffusion in the interval $[0,1]$ with absorption at its endpoints.